Global Precious Metals Code V2

 Market Participants should communicate Market Colour appropriately and without compromising Confidential Information

-Market Participants should give clear guidance to staff on how to appropriately share Market Colour.
+Market Participants should give clear guidance to personnel on how to appropriately share Market Colour.
 In particular, communications should be restricted to information that is effectively aggregated and anonymised.
 To this end:

 - Client groups, locations and strategies should be referred to at a level of generality that does not allow Market Participants to derive the identity of other Market Participants or underlying Confidential Information;

 - Communications should be restricted to sharing market views and levels of conviction, and should not disclose information about individual trading positions;

 - Flows should not be disclosed by exact prices relating to a single Client or flow.
 Volumes should be referred to in general terms, other than publicly reported trading activity;